sy2002/ai-playground/README.md

 The HWD-Perceptron project was my first attempt to learn how a Perceptron works by implementing it from scratch.
 I used the very well known MIST dataset to do handwritten digits recognition.

-This project is a ready-to-go Python app that lets you learn more about Neural Networks and Machine Learning in general and more about simple Perceptron based handwritten digits recognition in particular.
+The project is a ready-to-go Python app that lets you learn more about Neural Networks and Machine Learning in general and more about simple Perceptron based handwritten digits recognition in particular.